RyanNgCT/CS2030/W3Lect/README.md

     - **functional abstraction**: e.g. a point can determine the distance from itself to another point on the same plane.

 2. Encapsulation: packaging and hiding (of info that client doesn't need to know)
-    - packaging: use of classes to package lower level functionality and data
+    - *packaging*: use of classes to package lower level **functionality and data**
         - packaging of lower level data (i.e. coord points)
         - packaging of lower level functionality (i.e. calculating distance btwn points in the `Point` class)
-        - allows one to "make a client" (a.k.a.
-JShell)
+        - allows one to "make a client" (a.k.a. `JShell`)

+	- allows one to hide information from the client / client classes
+		- can't get the internal data/methods without first utilizing the external `public` method/service provided by the class

 3. Object
     - abstraction of closely-related data (properties / instance fields) and behaviour or functionality (methods).